 Facebook Groups for PR: How to connect with the media on Facebook

 Jeff Murphy, BU COM: Kris, I’m curious to know what’s different about using Facebook to also make those connections with the media?

 Kris Ruby: Leverage Facebook groups to connect with journalists because you never know what reporters are in the groups.
 Many journalists search for sources in Facebook groups.
-If you are in a very specific vertical, search for groups that exist within that, join the groups and then comment within those groups, because a lot of times people get queries from media finding you within the Facebook groups.
+If you are in a very specific vertical, search for groups that exist within that, join the groups, and then comment within those groups, because a lot of times people get queries from media finding you within the Facebook groups.
 The other thing is you can use hashtags on Facebook and I think that’s important.
-You don’t want to overdo it the way you overdo it on an Instagram or a Twitter with hashtags, because Facebook etiquette is different.
-If you want people to find you, you should tag brand pages, mention places and strategically use hashtags.
+You don’t want to overdo it the way you overdo it on Instagram or Twitter with hashtags, because Facebook etiquette is different.
+If you want people to find you, you should tag brand pages, mention places, and strategically use hashtags.

 Raising brand awareness on social media